aslavchev/cftc-ratio/README.md

 futures CFTC Non-Commercial ratio

 Project goal:
-Calculate CFTC Non-Comercials buyer/sellers ratio.
+Calculate CFTC Non-Comercials buyer/sellers ratio and display in a  Website

-Download comma delimited data from https://www.cftc.gov/dea/newcot/deafut.txt, calculate the ratio and display on web.
+1. Download comma delimited data from https://www.cftc.gov/dea/newcot/deafut.txt,
+2. Calculate the ratio
+3. Display the result on a website.
+   Result to be displayed in a form of table with sections:
+   - Currencies
+   - Commopdities
+   - Indexes
+   - Treasuties